halibot-extra/spell/README.md

 # Spell
-Corrects your spelling, but not your grammar!
+Corrects your spelling, but not you're grammar!